What does the

 Qur'an (18:26) - "[Allah] maketh none to share in his government."
-This was probably intended as a slam against polytheists and the Christian belief in the Trinity, but it has also been used as the basis for criticizing earthly governments.
+This was probably intended as a slam against polytheists and the Christian belief in the Trinity, but it has been used as the basis for criticizing secular government.

 Qur'an (19:64) - "And we do not descend but by the command of your Lord; to Him belongs whatever is before us and whatever is behind us and whatever is between these, and your Lord is not forgetful."

 Qur'an (4:141) - "...And never will Allah grant to the unbelievers a way (to triumphs) over the believers."